 Southeast Lachlan Ground Gravity Survey

-The Geological Survey of Victoria and Geological Survey of New South Wales are collaborating with Geoscience Australia to acquire ground gravity data along the Southeast Lachlan Crustal Transect.
+The Geological Survey of Victoria and Geological Survey of New South Wales have collaborated with Geoscience Australia to acquire ground gravity data along the Southeast Lachlan Crustal Transect.
 The acquisition of this new gravity data supports the processing and interpretation of the 2018 Southeast Lachlan Deep Crustal Seismic Reflection Survey.

-The gravity survey will measure extremely small variations in Earth’s gravity in parts of eastern Victoria and south-east New South Wales.
+The Southeast Lachlan Ground Gravity Survey measures extremely small variations in Earth’s gravity in parts of eastern Victoria and south-east New South Wales.

 The survey route

-The gravity survey will follow the route of the Southeast Lachlan Deep Crustal Seismic Reflection Survey which travelled from Swanpool to Tom Groggin and from Benambra to Eden.
+The gravity survey follows the route of the Southeast Lachlan Deep Crustal Seismic Reflection Survey which travelled from Swanpool to Tom Groggin and from Benambra to Eden in 2018.
 The gravity survey includes several small route extensions in Victoria and two additional routes; one from Baddaginnie to Benalla in Victoria and another from Tom Groggin in Victoria, through Cooma to near Badja in NSW.

 In Victoria the routes pass through Baddaginnie, Benalla, Tatong, Edi, Merriang South, Myrtleford, Ovens, Rosewhite, Kancoona, Running Creek, Eskdale, Bucheen Creek, Nariel Valley, Tom Groggin, Cobberas, Brumby, Wulgulmerang, Wulgulmerang East, Deddick Valley, Tubbut, Bonang West, Bonang and Bendoc.

 The ground gravity survey consists of individual recording sites located 200-400 m apart along the Southeast Lachlan Crustal Transect.
-The surveyors will travel along public roads and across a small number of private properties.
+The surveyors travelled along public roads and across a small number of private properties.

 These routes are marked in green on the below map.